All Episodes

 Yeah, you could have not said anything.

-Yeah, something would happen.
+Yeah, something would have happened.

 I'm guessing they probably specified that address and meant to intercept.